 Chrismon Snowflakes and Chrismon-Kids

 What is a CHRISMON SNOWFLAKE ORNAMENT? you may wonder.
 The word, Chrismon, is a medieval Latin word meaning a symbol of Christ or Christianity, or a Christ-Monogram.
 Crowns, crosses, doves, stars, and butterflies are a few examples of Chrismon ornaments.
+Watch a video of how to cut a Chrismon Snowflake.

 A Chrismon Christmas tree is traditionally adorned with Chrismon ornaments, white lights, and gold balls or garland.
 All Chrismon ornaments are white, or white and gold.
 White represents God's holiness, and gold symbolizes the glory of God.